News, Blogs and Buying Guides

 Once again, it is the direction of the wireless relationship which is vital as shown below

 This flow chart shows wireless audio sources sending their audio over Bluetooth, but rather than being received directly by a pair of Bluetooth Headphones the audio is picked up by a Bluetooth Receiver.
-This allows audio to be received to the adapter, which can then send it through the cable to the audio device.
+This allows audio to be received to the adapter, which can then send it through the cable to any AUX audio output.

 Once the receiver has received the Bluetooth audio, any wired device connected can play it as if it were Bluetooth-enabled itself!